Tinkoff/uconfig/README.md

 Full name for the variable formed by nested calls of `void Config<>::Init(const std::string& config_path)` with parent name passed as `config_path`.
 By design variables naming scheme is arbitrary, meaning you are free to call `Register()` with whatever string you want.
 But if format supports hierarchy, names should respect it and represent some hierarchical paths.

-For example, JSON-objects have hierarchy, so `uconfig::RapidjsonFormat` uses JSON-pointer for variable names, so
+For example, JSON-objects have hierarchy and `uconfig::RapidjsonFormat` uses JSON-pointer for variable names, so
 ```c++
 Register<uconfig::RapidjsonFormat>("/a/b/c", &variable);
 ```